Govindappa Venkataswamy: Early life and career

-Born in 1918 in a backward farming village, Venkataswamy was the eldest of five children in a Telugu-speaking Kamma family.
+Born in 1918 in Vadamalapuram, a backward farming village in Thoothukudi District, Venkataswamy was the eldest of five children in a Telugu-speaking Kamma family.
 He walked two kilometres to school each day and his early lessons were written in sand from the riverbed.
 There were no doctors in his village, and by the age of 10 he had lost three cousins due to pregnancy-related complications.
 The untimely deaths spurred his decision to become a doctor.
 As a young man, he followed the teachings of Mahatma Gandhi, Swami Vivekananda and Sri Aurobindo.

 Venkataswamy earned a Bachelor of Science in chemistry in 1938 from American College, Madurai.
 In 1944 he received his medical degree from Stanley Medical College in Madras, graduating second in his class.
 In 1951 he qualified with an MS in Ophthalmology at Government Ophthalmic Hospital, Madras.
-He was in medical school when his father died, leaving him the head of the family.
+He was in medical college when his father died, leaving him the head of the family.
 After receiving his medical degree, Venkataswamy served as a physician with the Indian Army from 1945 to 1948.
 He was discharged after contracting a rare form of rheumatoid arthritis.
 He was 30-years-old at the time.
 The condition permanently twisted his fingers out of shape, and left him bed-ridden for two years.
 Upon his return to medicine his condition barred him from training in obstetrics, his chosen field.
 He decided to train instead in ophthalmology.

 In 1956, he was appointed head of the Department of Ophthalmology at the Madurai Medical College and eye surgeon at the Government Erskine Hospital in Madurai.
 He held these posts for 20 years.
 In 1965, at a conference on rehabilitation for the blind, Venkataswamy met Sir John Wilson, founder of the Royal Commonwealth Society for the Blind (later known as Sightsavers International).
 The latter had been blinded in childhood by an accident in his school chemistry lab.
 The two established a lifelong friendship.
 Venkataswamy. credits Sir John Wilson's mentorship for helping him develop a global view on blindness prevention.
 The two men met with then Prime Minister, Indira Gandhi, to help launch India's National Program for the Control of Blindness.
 Venkataswamy then led Tamil Nadu's initiative to establish mobile eye camps that took sight-restoring services into rural India.
 He established a rehabilitation centre for the blind in 1966, and an Ophthalmic Assistants Training program in 1973.
 In his clinical work, Venkataswamy personally performed over one hundred thousand successful eye surgeries.
 With Wilson's support, Venkataswamy also started India's first residential nutrition rehabilitation centre in Madurai where children with potentially blinding Vitamin A deficiency received treatment, while their mothers were given training in how to grow and prepare nutritional meals.